 As she led the cow to pasture the smithy locked eyes with Lila before returning his hat to his head.
-He never once looked at the girl standing nearby, not breathing, holding the milking stool with both hands as though to help gravity keep her earthbound.
+He never once looked at the girl standing nearby, not breathing, holding the milking stool with both hands as though to help (over) gravity keep her earthbound.
 When Mistress returned, rubbing her hands on her apron, he removed his hat once more and did something Lila had never seen an African do: he looked directly at Mistress, lowering his glance, for he was very tall, never blinking.
-For them only children and loved ones could be looked in the eye; for all others it was disrespect or a threat.
+For them, only children and loved ones could be looked in the eye; for all others it was disrespect or a threat.
 In the town Lila had been taken to, after the conflagration had erased her village, that kind of boldness was legitimate cause for a whip.
 An unfathomable puzzle.
 Whites could calmly cut children down, blast old men in the face with muskets louder than moose calls, but were enraged if a not-white looked a white in the eye.
-On the one hand they would torch your home; on the other they would feed, nurse and bless you.
-And one, at least, could become your friend, which is why she slept on the floor beside Mistress's bed and kept watch in case Sorrow interfered or Mistress needed soothing.